Marfan Syndrome Awareness Month – February 1, 2027

 Marfan Syndrome Awareness Month FAQs

-What is the main cause of Marfan syndrome?
+What are the common symptoms of Marfan syndrome?

 How to Observe Marfan Syndrome Awareness Month